 District Courts exercise criminal jurisdiction through their criminal divisions (chambre criminelle ou correctionnelle).
-They have jurisdiction in all offences in the intermediate category (délits), and in the most serious category of offences (crimes) where the case is referred to the District Court by the pre‑trial division (Chambre du Conseil) or by the pre‑trial division of the Court of Appeal.
+They have jurisdiction in all offences in the intermediate category (délits) and in the most serious category of offences (crimes) where the case is referred to the District Court by the pre-trial division (Chambre du Conseil) or by the pre-trial division of the Court of Appeal.
 Defendants must appear in person, except where the punishment for the offence is no more than a fine, in which case they may be represented by a lawyer.

-As a rule, representation by a lawyer is compulsory before the District Court, though the law does permit certain exceptions, for example in commercial cases and applications for an interim order, when the parties may argue their own cases.
+As a rule, representation by a lawyer is compulsory before the District Court, although the law does permit certain exceptions, for example in commercial cases and applications for an interim order, when the parties may argue their own cases.

 Justices of the Peace

-There are three courts of justices of the peace (justices de paix), one in Luxembourg, one in Esch-sur-Alzette (which is in the Luxembourg judicial district), and one in Diekirch (Diekirch judicial district).
+There are three courts of justices of the peace (justices de paix): one in Luxembourg, one in Esch-sur-Alzette (which is in the Luxembourg judicial district), and one in Diekirch (Diekirch judicial district).

 They hear certain cases such as, for example, garnishee orders for attachment of earnings, pensions and annuities, and rule on the distribution of sums raised by such orders whatever the amount of the debt.

 As a rule, an action is brought before a justice of the peace by the issue of a summons (citation) served by a bailiff.
 A certain number of cases are brought by filing an application with the office of the clerk of the court (greffe).
 Parties appear before justices of the peace either in person or through a representative.
-This representative may be a lawyer, or a spouse, a relative by blood or by marriage in the direct line, or a relative by blood or by marriage in a collateral line up to and including the third degree of kinship, or a person working exclusively in the service of the party or in his or her business.
+This representative may be a lawyer, or a spouse, a relative by blood or marriage in the direct line, or a relative by blood or marriage in a collateral line up to and including the third degree of kinship, or a person working exclusively in the service of the party or in his or her business.

 In criminal proceedings, the courts of the justices of the peace are also known as police courts.
 In this capacity they try minor offences (contraventions or infractions) punishable by fines of between EUR 25 and EUR 250, and intermediate offences (délits) where the case is referred to the police court by the pre‑trial division (Chambre du Conseil).